facelessuser/PyMdown/tests/test.md

         - mdownx.b64(base_path=${BASE_PATH})
         - mdownx.absolutepath(base_path=${BASE_PATH})
 ---
+test: This tests the meta extension
+title: This title will be overridden by YAML

 !!! hint "Recommended Extentions for Testing"
     This is mainly used to test the Python Markdown parser.